Sameera Reddy OPENS UP: I Abandoned The Industry; Couldn't Keep Up With The Lifestyle

 On the work front, earlier, Sameera confided that she felt abandoned by the industry when she decided to take a sabbatical.
 In an interview to Pinkvilla, the actress reconsidered that statement and admitted that she thinks it was rude of her to say that.
 Instead, it was she who had abandoned the industry.

-'Not The Industry But I Abandoned Them,' Says Sameera
+'Not The Industry But I Abandoned Them', Says Sameera

 The actress told Pinkvilla, "I would like to rephrase that [the statement]; it is rude to say that they abandoned me.
 I will take my statement back and say that in fact, I abandoned them.
 I feel somewhere there were two things that happened; firstly, I couldn't keep up with the lifestyle, parties, we all know how it is here... one whole group and people hanging in there and chaato that group only."